cdapio/tigon/README.md

   4. libcurl (if it is not already included in your operating system; see note following)
   5. libz (if it is not already included in your operating system; see note following)
   6. Apache Maven 3.0+ (required to build the example applications)
-  7. In standalone mode, both Perl 5.x and Python 3.x are required to run the TigonSQL Stream Engine

 Note: You need the libcurl.so and libz.so at runtime, which are provided by the libcurl and libz packages.
-At compile time, you need the curl/curl.h and z/z.h headers, provided by libcurl-devel and libz-devel on RHEL systems and provided by libcurl-dev and libz-dev on Debian-based systems.
+At compile time, you need the curl/curl.h and zlib.h headers, provided by libcurl-devel and zlib-devel on RHEL systems and provided by libcurl-dev and libz-dev on Debian-based systems.
 Users who provide curl and libz via compilation (download curl and libz tarballs, ./configure && make && make install) will have the headers provided during the make install.

+Note: To run the TigonSQL Stream Engine outside of Tigon, both Perl 5.x and Python 3.x are required.

 ### Download